 I’m on a cartoon kick now.
-I’ve only posted about Pebbles and Cheetara so far, but there are indeed other cartoon-inspired baby names out there.
-And Aeon is one of them.
+I’ve only posted about Pebbles and Cheetara so far, but there are many other cartoon-inspired baby names out there.

-The name Aeon [pron.
-EE-on] was invented for the character Æon Flux, who was first featured on MTV’s Liquid Television in 1991. Æon Flux became a stand-alone show in 1995.
-That’s when we first start seeing the name on the Social Security Administration’s official baby name list:
+The name Aeon (pronounced EE-on) was invented for the character Æon Flux, who was first featured on MTV’s Liquid Television in 1991. Æon Flux became a stand-alone show in 1995.
+That’s when we first start seeing the name pop up in the U.S. baby name data:

 1999: 6 baby girls named Aeon